its-your-favorite/Fancy/README.md

   * more concisce
  * How's that?
   * The one-off object it returns functions as an array for almost all uses.
-  * By integrating the two libraries, it's basically like Gotenks
+  * By merging the two libraries, it's like when two super saiyins merge: super freakin' powerful.
-  * Also, a few functions are added like filterObj
+  * Also, a few functions are added
  * Was that a dragon ball z reference?
   * Yes
  * What underscore functions do you provide?